alekal1/bowling-library/README.md

 Publishing to mavenCentral is not added yet, thus _it could be used only as a local java-library_.

 There is no strike/spare logic implemented in an internal client.

+There is no database connectivity in internal implementation yet..

 ## Usage